On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes: Introduction

-and so ${\rm rank}_\Z E(\Q)=1$ and $\#\sha(E/\Q)<\infty$. \end{theorem}
+and so ${\rm rank}_\Z E(\Q)=r$ and $\#\sha(E/\Q)<\infty$. \end{theorem}

-Note that if ${\rm rank}_{\Z}E(\Q)=1$ and $\#\sha(E/\Q)[p^\infty]<\infty$ then ${\rm corank}_{\Z_p}{\rm Sel}_{p^\infty}(E/\Q)=1$, whence the $p$-converse to \eqref{eq:GZK}.
-We also note that for $p=3$, Theorem~\ref{thm:E} together with the recent work of Bhargava--Klagsbrun--Lemke--Shnidman \cite{BKLS} on the average $3$-Selmer rank for abelian varieties in quadratic twist families, improves on the best known results towards Goldfeld's conjecture \cite{goldfeld} for elliptic curves $E/\bQ$ admitting a rational $3$-isogeny (see Corollary~\ref{cor:goldfeld} and Remark~\ref{rem:BKLS}).
+Note that if ${\rm rank}_{\Z}E(\Q)=r$ and $\#\sha(E/\Q)[p^\infty]<\infty$ then ${\rm corank}_{\Z_p}{\rm Sel}_{p^\infty}(E/\Q)=r$, whence the $p$-converse to \eqref{eq:GZK}.
+We also note that for $p=3$, Theorem~\ref{thm:E} together with the recent work of Bhargava--Klagsbrun--Lemke Oliver--Shnidman \cite{BKLS} on the average $3$-Selmer rank for abelian varieties in quadratic twist families, provides additional evidence towards Goldfeld's conjecture \cite{goldfeld} for elliptic curves $E/\bQ$ admitting a rational $3$-isogeny (see Corollary~\ref{cor:goldfeld} and Remark~\ref{rem:BKLS}, and see also \cite{kriz-li} for earlier results along these lines).

 Another application of Theorem~\ref{thm:C} is the following. \begin{theorem} Under the hypotheses of Theorem~\ref{thm:E}, assume in addition that $\phi$ is either ramified at $p$ and odd, or unramified at $p$ and even.
 If ${\rm ord}_{s=1}L(E,s)=1$, then